sonvister/binance-official-api-docs/wapi-api.md

   `query string` parameter will be used.

 # LIMITS
-* The `/wapi/v3` `rateLimits` array contains objects related to the exchange's `REQUESTS` and `ORDER` rate limits.
+* The `/wapi/v3` `rateLimits` array contains objects related to the exchange's `REQUESTS` and `ORDERS` rate limits.
-* A 429 will be returned when either rather limit is violated.
+* A `429` will be returned when either rather limit is violated.
 * Each route has a `weight` which determines for the number of requests each endpoint counts for.
 Heavier endpoints and endpoints that do operations on multiple symbols will have a heavier `weight`.
-* When a 429 is recieved, it's your obligation as an API to back off and not spam the API.
+* When a `429` is recieved, it's your obligation as an API to back off and not spam the API.
 * **Repeatedly violating rate limits and/or failing to back off after receiving 429s will result in an automated IP ban (http status 418).**
 * IP bans are tracked and **scale in duration** for repeat offenders, **from 2 minutes to 3 days**.

 # Endpoint security type
-* Each endpoint has a security type that determines the how you will interact with it.
+* Each endpoint has a security type that determines how you will interact with it.
 * API-keys are passed into the Rest API via the `X-MBX-APIKEY` header.